SomrajRoySarkar/Second-Brain-Assistant/README.md

 ### Prerequisites

 - Python 3.7 or higher
-- API keys for Cohere, Google Custom Search, and (optionally) OpenWeatherMap
+- API keys for Cohere and Google Custom Search

 ### Installation